Cormorant oilfield: Production

+Cormorant Alpha

 Production started in December 1979 from the Cormorant Alpha platform.
 This platform is a concrete gravity platform of the Sea Tank Co type.
 It has four legs and storage capacity for 1 Moilbbl of oil.
 The total sub-structure weight is 294,655 tonnes and it is designed to carry a topsides weight of 32,350 tonnes.

 The topsides facilities included capability to drill, produce, meter and pump oil.
 It also has capability to re-inject water to maintain reservoir pressure.
 Peak production was 24000 oilbbl/d in 1979.
 The platform is also the starting point for the Brent System pipeline, a major communications centre and the location of Brent Log - air traffic control for Northern North Sea helicopter traffic.

-The topsides for Cormorant Alpha were designed by Matthew Hall Engineering which was awarded the contract in October 1974.
+The topsides for Cormorant Alpha were designed by Matthew Hall Engineering, which was awarded the contract in October 1974.
 Initially there were facilities for 17 oil production wells, 18 water injection wells and one gas injection well.
 The production capacity was 60,000 barrels of oil per day and 900,000 standard cubic metres of gas per day.
 There was a single production train of three stages of separation with the first stage operating at a pressure of 30 barg.
 The 16 subsea storage cells had a capacity of 600,000 barrels.
 Electricity generation was powered by one 12 MW Rolls-Royce Avon gas turbine and four 2.5 MW Solar Mars gas turbines.
 The topside accommodation was for 200 people.
 There are 16 topsides modules and the topsides weight was 25,000 tonnes.
-Details of the construction are given in the table.